kparc/kcc/README.md

 -------------------

-## apples and oranges
+### apples and oranges

-Everything can be represented and understood in comparison.
+Many things can only be understood in comparison.
 For a quick intermission, compare the functionality of these two programs:

 ```java
 package com.less.with.more.doing.sort;